SamsungInternet/SamsungBluetoothWiFiManager/bleno/bluetooth-wifi-manager/config/README.md

      Jul ** 11:13:26 raspberrypi systemd[1]: Stopping Bluetooth WiFi Manager Service...
      Jul ** 11:13:26 raspberrypi systemd[1]: Stopped Bluetooth WiFi Manager Service.

-To Start the service you can do:
+To Start the service you can type the following from the command line:

      /> sudo service bluetooth-wifi-manager start